Map-A-Droid/MAD-ATV/FAQ.md

 ## Question #4) <br> After flashing rom have the newset version of Pokemon Go that not support yet by MAD.
-* Answer: Download a proper version game and install it via ADB: adb uninstall com.nianticlabs.pokemongo adb install pathtoapk/game.apk
+* Answer: Download a proper version game and install it via ADB:
+<br>adb uninstall com.nianticlabs.pokemongo
+<br>adb install pathtoapk/game.apk